via5/Synergy/README.md

 [<img src="doc/empty-step.png" height="300">](doc/empty-step.png)

-Synergy now has one step and one modifier.
+Synergy now has one step and one modifier in this step.

 [<img src="doc/base.png" height="400">](doc/base.png)